clasona/nezeza-distributors-platform/SUPPORT_PLATFORM_DOCUMENTATION.md

 ### System Status
 - **File Attachments**: ✅ Fully functional with PDF, image, and document support
+- **Image Display in Conversations**: ✅ Complete with clickable previews and modal viewing
 - **Email Notifications**: ✅ Complete with updated branding and templates
 - **User Interface**: ✅ Responsive design with proper file preview capabilities
 - **API Endpoints**: ✅ All endpoints tested and operational